RiemaLabs/modular-indexer-committee/README.md

 # Run the committee indexer in test mode
 ./modular-indexer-committee --cfg ./path/to/your/config.json --name "YourServiceName" --committee --service -t --blockheight 780010
 ```
+Note that if you choose to upload your committee indexer's checkpoints to Nubit DA, you will need to start a nubit light node and set up the `config.json` correspondingly.
+See [nubit docs](https://docs.nubit.org/nubit-da/run-a-node) for more information.

 Below are the explanation for each of the command flags.
 - `--cfg`: Specify the path of your configuration file.
 This can be used to point the indexer to a specific configuration file instead of the default config.json.